kwpid/lim-rblx/PROJECT_DOCUMENTATION.md

   - Sorted by value (highest first), then rarity, then name
   - Displays item thumbnail, name, value, rarity, and owner count
   - Search/filter functionality to find specific items
+  - Selected items show with bigger borders (BorderSizePixel = 3)
-- **Item Detail Panel:**
+- **Item Detail Popup:**
+  - Popup is hidden by default, appears when clicking an item
   - ItemName: Display name of the selected item
-  - TotalOwners: Shows how many unique players own this item
+  - TotalOwners: Shows total owners count (only visible for serial/stock items)
   - Value: Robux value of the item
+  - ImageLabel: Displays item thumbnail with UICorner preserved during image changes
+  - Close button: Hides popup and deselects the item
 - **Owner List (Stock Items Only):**
   - Shows scrolling list of all players who own each serial number
   - Each entry displays: